 3 Seek solution for emailing of Warrant Refusal Letter (LET 3) and the warrant refusal.
-Ongoing This item has been continued into 2019/20.
-4 Review content and quality of information and guidance available online.
+This item has been continued into 2019/20.
+Ongoing 4 Review content and quality of information and guidance available online.
 Actions: Review content and quality of all Building Standards & Public Safety information available on line.
-Complete Improve ability to provide feedback on the service in respect of comments, compliments or complaints.
-Complete Whilst the website and content thereof was subject to review and update during 2018/19, this item has been made continuous in 2019/20 to reflect our drive for continuous improvement.
-5 Improve customer accessibility to the service.
+Improve ability to provide feedback on the convice in respect of comments, compliments or complaints.
+Complete • Improve ability to provide feedback on the service in respect of comments, compliments or complaints.
+Whilst the website and content thereof was subject to review and update during 2018/19, this item has been made continuous in 2019/20 to reflect our drive for continuous improvement.
+Complete 5 Improve customer accessibility to the service.
 Actions: Complete Review website content to help customers find information online and in respect of contactability of the service.
-Further develop the Interactive Voice Response (IVR) system to improve accessibility to the service by directing enquiries more effectively and efficiently including increased access to general assistance. • Increase staff resource in order to create additional capacity to perform service functions with resultant improvement in staff availability (see 5 below).
+Further develop the Interactive Voice Response (IVR) system to improve accessibility to the service by directing enquiries more effectively and efficiently including increased access to general assistance.
+Increase staff resource in order to create additional capacity to perform service functions with resultant improvement in staff availability (see 5 below).
 Review methodology and accessibility of service in respect of general enquiries.
 Element of increased resources to be used to review and enhance overall service delivery.
 This item has been made continuous in 2019/20 to reflect our drive for continuous improvement.
 6 Increase staff resources across the Service in order to create additional capacity to perform service functions with resultant improvement in staff availability.
-Complete Staff resources increased to create a resilient and sustainable service.
-7 Undertake Staff Performance Coaching & Review (PCR) and progress any skills gaps, training or development initiatives to support the evolving needs of the service and the individual.
-Ongoing This item has been continued into Q1 2019/20 to allow completion of review across Development & Regeneration Services.
-Number Operational & Financial Efficiency - Continuous Improvement Actions Timescale 1 Increase staff resources across the service.
+Staff resources increased to create a resilient and sustainable service.
+Complete 7 Undertake Staff Performance Coaching & Review (PCR) and progress any skills gaps, training or development initiatives to support the evolving needs of the service and the individual.
+This item has been continued into Q1 2019/20 to allow completion of review across Development & Regeneration Services.
+Ongoing Number Operational & Financial Efficiency - Continuous Improvement Actions Timescale 1 Increase staff resources across the service.
 The Council's recruitment drive, "Invest to Improve", has given the service an opportunity to increase staff resources to establish a resilient and sustainable service.
-Complete 2 Participate in Development & Regeneration Services review of Health and Safety procedures and implement any Ongoing changes or updates for Building Standards to ensure safe working (site and office) for all staff.
+Complete 2 Participate in Development & Regeneration Services review of Health and Safety procedures and implement any changes or updates for Building Standards to ensure safe working (site and office) for all staff.
+Ongoing